ken-okabe/ken-okabe.github.io/_site-en/0-book/unit-4/section-2/2-applicative-laws-for-us.md

 **The Applicative Laws are essentially a mathematical "specification" of what independence means in computational contexts.**

 This reverse-engineering approach explains why the alignment feels "magical"—it's not coincidence, it's **intentional design**.

+### Addressing Potential Criticism of the "Reverse-Engineering" Claim

+**Some might argue**: "Isn't 'pattern abstraction' different from 'reverse-engineering'?"

+**Response**: These terms describe the same fundamental process from different perspectives:

+- **Pattern abstraction** (academic terminology): Identifying common structures and formalizing them
+- **Reverse-engineering** (engineering terminology): Working backwards from successful implementations to understand underlying principles

+**The key insight remains unchanged**: The Applicative Laws were not discovered through pure mathematical exploration, but were deliberately designed to capture why certain programming patterns worked so well in practice.
+This design-by-constraint approach explains why following independence intuition naturally leads to law compliance.

 ## Practical Note: Independence Naturally Ensures Law Compliance